How to Find Paraben-Free Cosmetics

 The first of these two names contain parts of paraben’s full chemical name and the last one contains methyl, which is in the list of parabens above.

-As I wrote in my article: How To Protect Your Kids From Xenoestrogens, it is not safe to assume that because a cosmetic is labeled organic it means it is.
+As I wrote in my article How To Protect Your Kids From Xenoestrogens, it is not safe to assume a cosmetic is organic just because it is labeled as such.
 Organic cosmetics are not controlled nearly so rigorously as organic foods.
 This is especially true in the United States where rules are much less stringent than in the European Union or Australia.
 A product might contain only a few organic ingredients along with many that are non-organic, and still boast of “certified organic ingredients.”
-Look carefully at ingredients and look out also for products that clearly state: paraben-free or no synthetic preservatives, colors or scents.
+Look carefully at ingredients and look out also for products that clearly state paraben-free or no synthetic preservatives, colors or scents.

 You are likely to find a wider variety of organic and paraben-free toiletries in a health food or whole food store.
 In the States, the Whole Foods Market chain is good place to go, while smaller independent stores will also have a selection.
 One example is Chamberlin’s in Orlando.
 In the UK most departments stores have at least one organic range of cosmetics.
 Marks and Spencers and the health food chain Holland and Barrett both stock a wide variety of organic toiletries.
 For make-up the best bet is small local stores that sell either whole foods or toiletries, herbalists, or departments stores with a cosmetics department.

 In the UK, buying cosmetics on-line is relatively easy as many companies now list ingredients.
 This is less common in the States, so be sure you know the product when purchasing on-line.
 Amazon.com has a variety of organic products and I have listed a few that I know and trust in the grey box on the right.